alphagov/notifications-python-client/README.md

 If you omit this argument your default email reply-to address will be set for the notification.

-##### `email_reply_to_id`

-An optional identifier that you can get from the service email_reply_to ids found  in the service settings / manage email reply to addresses page.

-You can omit this argument if you want to use the default service email reply to otherwise add the id from the list of email_reply_to ids associated with the service.

 ##### `personalisation`

 If a template has placeholders, you need to provide their values, for example: